t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

 \subsubsection{Conditional DPP}

-Our data collection involves recursive update of diversity kernels w.r.t. a sequence of batches.
-This is necessary to (\textit{i}) avoid drawing duplicate samples that have been already observed, and to (\textit{ii}) promote samples that are diverse not only within a given batch, but \textit{across} a sequence of batches.
-DPPs are closed under conditioning operation; \iespace a conditional DPP is also DPP~\cite{borodin2005eynard, affandi2012markov, Gartrell2017low}.
+Our data acquisition grows a dataset using active learning.
+At each iteration, the similarity kernels should be recursively updated so that sampling a new batch leverages the latest information of all evaluated observations.
+This enables the sampler to (i) avoid drawing duplicate samples that have been observed, and to (ii) promote samples that are diverse not only within a given batch, but \textit{across} a sequence of batches~\cite{affandi2012markov}.
+In DPP, such a kernel update is supported via conditioning a DPP on the instances observed so far.
+DPPs are closed under conditioning operations; i.e., a conditional DPP is also a DPP~\cite{borodin2005eynard, affandi2012markov, Gartrell2017low}.
+This implies that DPP-based sampling can be iteratively applied to similarity kernels to achieve across-batch diversity, as well as within-batch diversity~\cite{affandi2012markov}.
 Let $\mathcal{B}$ and $\mathcal{V}$ be the batch and the ground set at the $i$-th iteration, respectively.
 Given the DPP kernel $L^{(i)}$ at that iteration, a recursive formula for the conditional kernel $L^{(i+1)}$ reads:

 where $\overline{\mathcal{B}}=\mathcal{V}\setminus \mathcal{B}$.
-Due to the cascaded matrix inversions -- not once, but twice -- involving cubic time complexity, the equation does not scale well to large-scale kernels ($\sim O(10^4)$).
+Due to the cascaded matrix inversions involving cubic time complexity, the equation does not scale well to the large-scale kernels with instances $\sim O(10^4)$.
 Furthermore, t-METASET demands at least a few hundreds of conditioning.
-Even just \textit{storing} (quadratic time complexity) a 88,180-size similarity kernel for $\mathcal{D}_{TO}$ with double precision takes up about 62 gigabytes.
-In short, Eq.~\ref{eq:conditioning}, as is, is intractable for large-scale similarity kernels.
+Even just storing a $88,180^2$-size similarity kernel for $\mathcal{D}_{TO}$ with double precision takes up about 62 gigabytes.
+In brief, Eq.~\ref{eq:conditioning} is intractable for large-scale similarity kernels of our interest.